johnperricruz/login-ip-restriction/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Here is a short description of the plugin.
-This should be no more than 150 characters.
-No markup here.

 == Description ==

 This plugin allows you to restrict users from logging in using IP Address.

 == Installation ==

-This section describes how to install the plugin and get it working.

-e.g.

 1. Upload `login-ip-restriction.php` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress